Baron-Severin/Socrata-and-Retrofit/README.md

     compile 'com.google.code.gson:gson:2.6.2'
 </code></pre>

-The first aspect of building our query is attaching a base URL, to which we will later affix more specific modifiers.
+The first aspect of building our query is attaching a base URL.
+Later we will add modifiers to refine our query.
 In this case, we are using a Seattle public API provided by Socrata.

-<pre><code>
-	public class ApiClient {
+<pre><code>	public class ApiClient {
 	    public static final String BASE_URL = "https://data.seattle.gov";
 	    private static Retrofit retrofit = null;